Millionaire Shortbread recipe

 • Change out the dark chocolate for milk or white, or add a drizzle to the top after the topping sets for a fun and festive look

-stack of millionaire shortbread with one bite taken
+single piece of millionaire shortbread with bite taken.

 How to store shortbread: